dga711/SessionEzPzMod/README.md

 # SessionEzPzMod
 A patcher to use custom maps and assets in Project Session without the hassle of unpacking.

-I am happy to introduce this to you, as this will make all things modding much easier.
+I am happy to introduce this to you, as this will make modding much easier.
 This opens up the use of custom assets to a wider non technical audience, which is exciting.

 ![Screenshot](https://github.com/dga711/SessionEzPzMod/raw/master/readme.png)